 What’s Special

-Programs in engineering, health science and law; instruction for hearing impaired
+Programs in engineering, health science, media arts, and law

 The Downside

-At Martin Van Buren High School students can enroll in themed programs including engineering, health and law and take college-level courses offered both on-site and at CUNY colleges.
-There's a nice range of options to keep kids engaged, including arts and music classes, sports teams, clubs and activities such as the robotics team.
+At Martin Van Buren High School students can enroll in programs in engineering, health, law, and media arts, as well as a zoned neighborhood program.
+Students can take college-level courses on campus and at CUNY colleges.
+The school offers a nice selection of arts and music classes, sports teams, clubs, and activities including robotics.

-Students in the law program take classes such as criminal law, civil law and forensics.
+Students in the law program may take classes in civil and criminal law, mock trial, moot court, and forensics.
 Some take more advanced classes at John Jay College.

 Spanish is the only foreign language taught.

-Extracurricular activities include sports teams, and an array of clubs.
-There are also competitive academic teams such as math, mock trial, moot court, debate and robotics.
-Art and music offerings—either as classes or after-school activities—include piano, band, chorus, cartooning, fashion, graphic design and fine arts.
+Extracurricular activities include sports teams, and many clubs.
+Students can also join competitive academic teams such as math, mock trial, moot court, debate, and robotics.
+Art and music offerings—either as classes or after-school activities—include piano, band, chess, chorus, cartooning, fashion, graphic design and fine arts.

-Van Buren shares its large building with Business Technology Early College High School.
-The two schools share use of common spaces including the gymnasium, cafeteria, auditorium and library.
-Each school has its own entrance to the building.
+Van Buren shares its building with Business Technology Early College High School.
+The schools share common spaces including the gymnasium, cafeteria, auditorium and library, while maintaining separate entrances.

 Get more from InsideSchools